d-hancock/dl-analytics/documentation/refactored_data_model.md

 3. Use appropriate date dimensions for time-based analysis
 4. Refer to intermediate layer views for reusable business logic
 5. Use mart layer views for domain-specific analysis
+6. For dashboard creation, use the presentation layer views
+7. For KPI metrics, leverage pre-aggregated KPI tables in the marts layer